 It is not clear if the author meant Wangaratta had six hotels or seven in 1863.
 Nor does he mention the second establishment he considered worthy of the name ‘hotel’ so it is also difficult to know which he considered “arrogated” themselves.
 The hotels known to be in existence in January 1863 were:

-The Australian Hotel on Parfitt Road was licensed to Samuel Evans as early as September 1858 when it hit the news as the location of a mass poisoning of dogs.
-By July 1864 the Australian had been taken over by George Edmonston whom we met in a the previous Trove Tuesday post when he commenced a brewery at the hotel.
-The brewery having failed, Edmonston put the hotel up for sale in February 1866.
+- The Australian Hotel on Parfitt Road was licensed to Samuel Evans as early as September 1858 when it hit the news as the location of a mass poisoning of dogs.
+By July 1864 the Australian had been taken over by George Edmondson (recorded as Edmonston) whom we met in a the previous Trove Tuesday post when he commenced a brewery at the hotel.
+The brewery having failed, Edmondson put the hotel up for sale in February 1866.
 The hotel was de-licensed in 1912 when Mrs Isabella Dale was the owner and licensee.

-- The Commercial Hotel, earlier the Commercial Inn, was owned by William Henry Clark from at least January 1845 until his death in April 1871.
-Owning dozens of blocks all over the town, Clark was probably hedging his bets by building on Murphy Street a far more impressive hotel than the Hope Inn.
-By June 1861 Clark had transferred the license to William Murdoch, preferring to retire to his pre-emptive selection on the outskirts of town, but he had resumed the license by 1870.
+- The Commercial Hotel, earlier the Commercial Inn, was owned by William Henry Clark from at least January 1855 until his death in April 1871.
+Owning dozens of blocks all over the town, Clark was probably hedging his bets by building on Murphy Street a far more impressive hotel than the defunct and destroyed Hope Inn ever was.
+By June 1861 Clark had transferred the license of the Commercial to William Murdoch, preferring to retire to his pre-emptive selection on the outskirts of town, but he had resumed the license by 1870.

 - James Meldrum’s Wangaratta Hotel which stood in what is now Clements Street (or possibly facing Bickerton Street) was first mentioned in newspapers in April 1852 when locals were attempting to talk up gold prospecting near the town.
 Thomas Millard assured readers that gold was there for the taking conveniently just behind his Wangaratta Store.
 James Meldrum was quite happy to let readers know that he was purchasing gold taken from behind his friend Millard’s store and from parties prospecting at Reid’s Creek.
 Positioned, just like many of the inns, to take advantage of travellers stopping to cross the Ovens River using Clark’s punt, Meldrum’s hotel stood in direct opposition to Clark’s Hope Inn on the north bank of the Ovens.
 Whittaker noted that the establishment began life as Bond’s store and inn.
 Whittaker claims this was John Bond but ownership at this time is unclear.
 The Inn was also the location of the Post Office which was established in 1843 and each subsequent owner became the Postmaster.
 John Dunmore Lang reported staying at the inn in January 1846.
 In July 1846 W. C. Bond (probably William Carpenter Bond) transferred the license to John Rogers.
 James Meldrum took over in 1847 and built the Wangaratta Hotel.
 For a short time in 1855 Meldrum transferred the license of the Wangaratta Hotel to a Mr Rogers (possibly the former owner) but retained ownership, probably while he took a trip back home to show off his huge wealth.
 James Meldrum died on the 15th February 1865 at the young age of 47, followed by his only daughter Margaret in December 1866.
 Meldrum’s widow Mary (nee Leacy) sold up and returned to Ireland.
 The lure of the hotel must have been strong as Mary returned to the town and again purchased the Wangaratta Hotel, operating it until around 1888.
 She died there in 1896.